Ryan-Specter/Innioasis-Y1-Dev-Helper/README.txt

 1. Connect your Y1 device via USB
 2. Enable USB debugging on the device
 3. Run "Y1 Helper.exe"
-4. The application will automatically detect your device
+4. (Optional) Use Device > Flash device and follow the on-screen instructions to install the ATA Firmware
 5. (Optional) Use Device > Prepare Device to install stock launcher for development
 6. Use the delayed screen capture to guide your mouse clicks and keyboard inputs